sdellis/soupcon.salon/events/macbet-by-theatre-group-dzieci.md

 **3:30pm** [Para-theatre ](http://dziecitheatre.org/the-work/workshops/)[workshop](http://dziecitheatre.org/the-work/workshops/) w​ith Theatre Group Dzieci, 1.5 hours.

 No acting experience necessary.
 No cost to attend.
 RESERVATION IS REQUIRED.
 Space is limited.
+RSVP kkahrs3@gmail.com for the workshop only.

 The Dzieci Workshop employs elements of ensemble theatre, meditation, psychotherapy, and ritual, to produce an event that leads towards a heightening of consciousness and a deepening of community.